 PiP takes the ESG issues associated with its operations very seriously.
-It recognises the importance of adopting good standards in all areas of ESG and understands that ESG issues can and will have a material impact on the long term performance of the infrastructure assets that it manages.
-As a result PiP has adopted certain corporate ESG policies and also embedded the assessment of ESG issues into its investment process to ensure that any issues are identified prior to the final approval of any investment.
+It recognises the importance of adopting good standards in all areas of ESG and understands that ESG issues can and will have a material impact on the long-term performance of the infrastructure assets that it manages.
+As a result, PiP has adopted certain corporate ESG policies and also embedded the assessment of ESG issues into its investment and asset management processes to ensure that any issues are identified prior to the final approval of any investment, and the ongoing monitoring of ESG issues within our investments post-completion is carried out effectively.

 Corporate ESG Policies